Foundation Stage/ Reception

 RWI supports children in developing both their reading and writing and these skills are developed further during Literacy sessions which usually draw from topic, children’s interests and current events.

-During their time in Reception children’s learning is recorded in a folder called a Learning Journey.
-Pupils and staff are proud of the Learning Journeys and they are frequently available for parents and carers to view.
 We value the role parents play in children’s learning and encourage parents to be involved throughout the year.
+Current learning experiences are communicated through Tapestry.
 We also welcome your observations and contributions of home learning, achievements and interests which are an important part of your child’s progress as well as helping us to know and understand your child and their interests.

 These can be shared with us through Tapestry, at parent’s evenings and informal chats throughout the year.